BioMorphic-Intelligence-Lab/edubot/README.md

 # EduBot: The library for manipulators for Education

-This repository contains the drivers, visualization features and a simple simulation for [LeRobot](https://github.com/huggingface/lerobot) (and for legacy reasons also the [Lynxmotion AL5A Arm](https://wiki.lynxmotion.com/info/wiki/lynxmotion/view/servo-erector-set-robots-kits/ses-v1-robots/ses-v1-arms/al5a/)), all of which are implemented using the [ROS2](https://docs.ros.org/en/humble/index.html) middleware.
+This repository contains the drivers, visualization features and a simple simulation for [LeRobot](https://github.com/huggingface/lerobot) (and for legacy reasons also the [Lynxmotion AL5A Arm](https://wiki.lynxmotion.com/info/wiki/lynxmotion/view/servo-erector-set-robots-kits/ses-v1-robots/ses-v1-arms/al5a/), in its designated branch), all of which are implemented using the [ROS2](https://docs.ros.org/en/humble/index.html) middleware.

 ## Installation